-Oakland County Executive L. Brooks Patterson has voiced his strong and vocal support for Michigan’s No Fault insurance system.
-And now we learn a little more as to why.
+Oakland County Executive L. Brooks Patterson has been a strong proponent of preserving Michigan’s invaluable No Fault insurance system.